 Another study linked cranberry juice and cranberry tablets to fewer patients who experienced at least one symptomatic UTI.
-For the study, sexually active women took one tablet of concentrated cranberry twice a day, drank about 8 ounces of pure unsweetened cranberry juice three times a day for 12 months, or were given a placebo.
+For the study, sexually active women took one tablet of concentrated cranberry twice daily, drank about 8 ounces of pure unsweetened cranberry juice three times a day for 12 months, or were given a placebo.

 Issues With Studies Testing The Benefits Of Dried Cranberries